If your child has braces you may be wondering how long they will need to keep them on.

-It should go without saying that practicing good oral hygiene is important for the health of your mouth.
+Practicing good oral hygiene is important for the health of your mouth.
 A good cleaning routine may also help get braces off faster!
 Here are four things your kids can do to keep their mouth clean:

-It’s so easy for food to become lodged in braces after eating.
-This stray food creates more opportunity for plaque to form if left to sit.
-This can also create pockets of decay behind the braces.
+It’s easy for food to become lodged in braces after eating.
+This stray food creates more opportunities for plaque to form.
+Plaque that is not removed may create pockets of decay behind the braces.
 A quick rinse can dislodge and remove this loose food when they don’t have a moment to brush.

 Staying with a regular regimen of brushing twice per day with a recommended toothpaste will help keep the mouth clean and braces free of debris.

-*Tip: Don’t forget a toothbrush and toothpaste when traveling away from home.
+Pro tip: Don’t forget a toothbrush and toothpaste when traveling away from home.
 For children, bringing a toothbrush to school can help keep their braces clean during the school day.

 Get regular teeth cleanings

-Just because you have braces and visit the orthodontist doesn’t mean you can forgo your normal teeth cleaning schedule!
-It’s important that your child continues to see their dentist twice a year for preventative cleanings, even with braces on, if not more so.
+Just because your child has braces and visits the orthodontist doesn’t mean they can forgo their normal teeth cleaning schedule!
+It’s important that your child continues to see their dentist twice a year for preventative cleanings, even with braces on.

 It’s a good rule of thumb to keep hard, chewy, sticky, and crunchy foods away from your kids with orthodontia.
-This includes foods such:
+This includes foods such as:

 As a parent, you’ll need to remind them about their elastics and rubber bands, how to brush properly, how to floss properly, and so much more.
 Proper use of rubber bands will actually aid in getting braces off faster.
 The single most important practice you can start is creating a routine for your child to follow each day.